 Operating a Dangerous Machine

 Some safety rules are developed for your protection, but they are not always fully communicated to you so that you learn them.
 In fact, you are allowed to make mistakes or deliberately misuse the machine with only minimal consequences.
-If you really mess up or make a large number of mistakes you may have to quit using the machine for a while.
-You don't lose your job or even have to upgrade your skills.

-These machines kill one person a day and injure hundreds of others.
+In British Columbia, these machines kill one person a day and injure hundreds of others.
 No one gets too upset unless these people are friends or family, after all, the costs for this are spread over us all and we pay an amount for it each year regardless of whether we cause the problem or not.

-If I were actually describing a machine in your workplace you might refuse to use it or go on strike until your employer made safety improvements.
+If I were actually describing a dangerous machine in your workplace you might refuse to use it or go on strike until your employer made safety improvements.
 Why don't we get excited when the machine is our own motor vehicle?

 Quite a few people would be surprised at what they would find if they were required to pre-trip and keep a log of their own vehicles.
 As a commercial driver, I know the importance of keeping my vehicle running safely.